binaryphile/dctk/README.md

 That's it.
 You now have a working subcommand.

-You can add autocompletion support and help documentation as well, by adding a little bit more to your script as you'll see.
+You can add autocompletion support and help documentation as well, by adding a little bit more to your script, as you'll see.

 # dctk the project versus the command

 dctk, the project, is this repo and the code of which it is comprised.

-While it is invoked using the command `dctk`, which lives in `libexec`, that file will ultimately be renamed to your command's name.
-I'll still refer to the project and how it works as dctk, even though the `dctk` file will no longer bear that name when you customize it.
+While it is invoked using the command `dctk` at the moment, which is a link in `bin`, the link will ultimately be renamed to your command's name.
+This readme refers to the project and how it works as dctk, even though there won't be a `dctk` command after you `prepare` it.

 Your project will contain dctk's bones but will add the functionality that makes it your own command.